Linux: xmodmap Tutorial

 How to Set Keys for Linux Console?

 Xmodmap only works in X11.
-It does not change keys in Virtual Console. [see Linux: How to use Virtual Console] or linux console (the command line screen when boot up)
+It does not change keys in Linux: Virtual Terminal nor linux console (the command line screen when boot up)